core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 (like the security context from which it is assumed to have originated) are captured.

 Processing of requests without source authentication has to be done assuming only the minimal possible privilege of the requester
-\[ which currently described as the authorization of the deterministic client, and may be moved up here in later versions of this document \].
+\[ which currently described as the authorization of the Deterministic Client, and may be moved up here in later versions of this document \].
 If a response is built to such a request that contains data more sensitive than that (which might be justified if the response is protected for an authorized group member in pairwise response mode), special consideration for any side channels like response size or timing is required.